anttiluode/BrainDecoder2/README.md

 Use the Play button to start or pause the visualization.

 Adjust the Time Position slider to seek within the EEG data.

+What ever images you see, most likely come from the interplay of the Image model and the "biological bridge" that is bunch of neuron simulations interacting with the image model neural network.

+So while the neural field is derived from the eeg, it is unlikely that the images you see are actually coming from the eeg, even though the eeg does have a effect on the stream of images coming and going.
+You may even see something that was not on the training set, but that is most likely a effect of the latent space of the image model.

 # Adjust Frequency Controls: